 Plus how to activate the killswitch

 Passcodes suck.
 They take a long time to type in, it’s easy to forget them and most people probably pick something really easy to guess, which hurts their security.
-Which is why biometric unlock methods are so popular.
+This is why biometric unlock methods are so popular.

-All but the most inexpensive smartphones now have fingerprint scanners built in.
+All but the most inexpensive smartphones now have fingerprint scanners built-in.
 One little touch and your phone unlocks, which is pretty convenient.
-But more devices are also now using facial recognition instead, since screens are getting so large.
+But more devices are also now using facial recognition instead since screens are getting so large.
 Apple is no different and offers devices that use both of these technologies to secure them.
 Technologies that are officially known as Face ID and Touch ID.

 What Are Face ID & Touch ID?

 The obvious answer to this question is that Face ID is a face unlock system and Touch ID is a fingerprint unlock system.
 Job done.
 End of article.
 Right?
-Well it’s a little more complicated than that because although lots of different companies use faces and fingerprints to unlock their devices, they don’t all work in exactly the same way.
+Well, it’s a little more complicated than that because although lots of different companies use faces and fingerprints to unlock their devices, they don’t all work in the same way.

 How Does Face ID & Touch ID Work?

-Touch ID is Apple’s most mature biometric system and you’ll find it on certain models of iPhones, iPads and MacBook Pros.
-Its sensors use sapphire crystal as the button material.
+Touch ID is Apple’s most mature biometric system and you’ll find it on certain models of iPhones, iPads, and MacBook Pros.
+Its sensors use the sapphire crystal as the button material.
 This is very hard and incredibly resistant to scratches, which is why high-end smartphone cameras also use sapphire lens covers.

 When you place your finger on the button, a very high-resolution image is taken of your fingertip.
 A proprietary software algorithm then examines the image, transforming your fingerprint into pure math.
 This is then compared to the stored mathematical transformation of the fingerprint that was registered when Touch ID was set up.
 If they match, then the device unlocks.